So much has changed for Jenna Coleman’s Queen Victoria since we first met her in the ITV drama.

 Lewis star Laurence Fox is joining the show as the “charismatic and wayward” Foreign Secretary Lord Palmerston, a major player in the politics of the era.

 Also joining the cast are Lily Travers as the Duchess of Monmouth, as well as the actor and comedian John Sessions as Prime Minister John Russell, who was in power for much of this period.

-Will there be a Victoria Christmas special?
+Was there a Victoria Christmas special?

 Victoria had a Christmas special in 2017, a two-hour episode where Buckingham Palace was blanketed in snow and there were candles and Christmas trees galore.
-Unfortunately there will be no Christmas special in 2018, but look out for series three in the new year.

 How can I watch Victoria series one and two online?